North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 South Carolina Stats and Trends

-- In South Carolina's 12 games this year, it has five wins against the spread.
+- South Carolina has played 12 games, with five wins against the spread.

 - The Gamecocks have been underdogs by 9 points or more five times this season and have covered the spread twice.

-- South Carolina is 1-0 against the spread and 2-0 overall when the team notches more than 31.6 points.
+- South Carolina is 1-0 against the spread and 2-0 overall when the team records more than 31.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.